Build a Payment Gateway using Shopify Hosted payment SDK

 Stage 2: After step 1, the customer will be redirected to the URL of your gateway using a post request.
 Your gateway’s job is to verify the

-value and presents its own hosted payment page to your customer.Stage 3: On the hosted payment page provided, the customer needs to pay for the order.
+x_signaturevalue and presents its own hosted payment page to your customer.Stage 3: On the hosted payment page provided, the customer needs to pay for the order.

 Stage 4: Customers who have got the payment flow done will be redirected back to

-.Stage 5: It would be the best working method for your payment gateway to be in use to post a callback to
+x_url_completewith required Response Values as query parameters, includingx_signature.
+Those who exit the payment flow before finishing it will be redirected back tox_url_cancel.Stage 5: It would be the best working method for your payment gateway to be in use to post a callback to

-with the same Response Values.
-This is to make certain that all orders can be successfully completed even if the Shopify - customer connection is prematurely terminated.
+x_url_callbackwith the same Response Values.
+This is to make certain that all orders can be successfully completed even if the Shopify – customer connection is prematurely terminated.
 Please kindly note that all callbacks need to be in POST HTTP x-www-form-urlencoded format.Stage 6: Customers will be redirected to a thank-you page for completing an order.
 However, please note that:

 HTTP 200 does indicate successful receipt of a Shopify callback.
 Otherwise, we recommend up to 5 retries together with an interval of 1 minute (at least)